ungoogled-software/ungoogled-chromium/docs/developing.md

 * It is highly recommended to have a read through [docs/design.md](docs/design.md) *and* reference existing bundles to understand the divisions of configuration.
 * Anytime the bundles or patches are modified, use `devutils/validate_config.py` to run several sanity checking algorithms.
 * Whenever patch orders or patches are modified, use `devutils/validate_patches.py` for validation.
 See the following section for more details on updating patches.
+* If you are rebasing patches against a new Chromium version, please add `patches_outdated = true` to the `bundlemeta.ini` of any config bundles that you are not able to update.
+This will prevent failing CI status checks until those bundles' patches have been updated.

 ## Workflow of updating patches